mvolkmann/blog/src/smalltalk.md

 - Drag the application icon to the Finder "Applications" directory.
 - Double-click the `Squeak*.app` file.

+## Font Size

 To adjust the font size:

 - Click the desktop to open a World menu.
 - Click "appearance...".
 - Click "system fonts...".
 - Click "increase font size" or "decrease font size".

+## Optional Packages

+The shell script `clonePackageRepos.sh` clones many commonly used Git repositories that define optional packages.
+Cloning those enables installing the packages they define.
+To do so, enter `Feature require: {package-name}` in a Workspace window and "Do it".

+The repositories that this clones include:

+- AMQP
+- AnimatedGIF
+- Cairo
+- Calendars
+- CodeExamples
+- Cuis-Smalltalk
+- Cuis-Smalltalk-Historical
+- Cuis-Smalltalk-Regex
+- Cuis-Smalltalk-Tools
+- Cuis-Smalltalk-UI
+- Cuis-Website
+- EnhancedText
+- Erudite
+- firmata
+- Games
+- GeographicInformationSystems
+- Learning-Cuis
+- Machine-Learning
+- Measures
+- Morphic
+- Numerics
+- OSProcess
+- Parsers
+- StyledTextEditor
+- SVG
+- VMMaker

 ## Getting Started